Policies

 If you have a complaint, please contact the manager of your local branch by phone in the first instance so that we can try to resolve your complaint informally.

 At this stage, if this does not resolve your complaint please then contact; Sharon Bullock, Chief Operating Officer.
-You can write to her at: Operam Education Group Ltd, Unit 1, Paramount Business Park, Wilson Road, Liverpool, L36 6AW.
+You can write to her at: Operam Education Group Ltd, Fabric Building, 30 Queen Street, Manchester, M2 5HX.

 Data Protection Policy

 All organisations that process personal data are required to comply with data protection legislation.
-This includes in particular the Data Protection Act 1998 (or its successor) and the EU General Data Protection Regulation (together the ‘Data Protection Laws’).
+This includes in particular the Data Protection Act 2018 (or its successor) and the UK General Data Protection Regulation (together the ‘Data Protection Laws’).
 The Data Protection Laws give individuals (known as ‘data subjects’) certain rights over their personal data whilst imposing certain obligations on the organisations that process their data.

 As a recruitment business the Company collects and processes both personal data and sensitive personal data.
 It is required to do so to comply with other legislation.
 It is also required to keep this data for different periods depending on the nature of the data.